Version 2.0 - Last Updated and Effective: July 30, 2020

 For purposes of this Policy:

 "Consumer" means any natural person who is located in the EU or Switzerland, but excludes any individual acting in his or her capacity as an Employee.

-"Controller" means a person or organization which, alone or jointly with others, determines the purposes and means of the processing of Personal Data.
+“Controller" means a person or organisation which, alone or jointly with others, determines the purposes and means of the processing of Personal Data.

 "Customer" means any entity for which Verisign provides products and/or services, such as without limitation, ICANN approved registry services.

 "Employee" means any current, former or prospective employee, contractor, intern or temporary worker of Verisign or any of its EU or Swiss affiliates, or any related individual whose Personal Data Verisign processes in connection with an employment relationship, who is located in the EU or Switzerland.

 "EU" means the European Union and Iceland, Liechtenstein and Norway.

 "Personal Data" means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by Verisign in the U.S. from the EU or Switzerland, and (iii) recorded in any form.

 "Privacy Shield Principles" means the Principles and Supplemental Principles of the Privacy Shield.